Time Out says

-After her dad discovers an ancient Chinese box in a garbage dumpster, a teenager is granted seven wishes.
-But each comes at a bloody price in this eye-scratchingly bad high-school horror.
+When Jonathan (Ryan Philippe) discovers an ancient wish pot in a wheelie bin, his teenage daughter Clare (Joey King) is granted seven wishes.
+But each comes at a bloody price in this eye-scratchingly bad high school horror.

-In her situation, what would you wish for?
+What would you wish for?
 World peace?
 Instagram fame?
-Or maybe for Hollywood to stop making horror films so needlessly violent, so deeply cynical, so aggressively targeted at teenage girls.
+Or maybe for Hollywood to stop making horror films so needlessly violent, so deeply cynical, so aggressively targeted at teenage girls?

-There are attempts at genuine human drama, such as when our teenage heroine, Clare (Joey King), expresses grief at the loss of her mom at the start of the movie through surrealist paintings.
-Or when dad Jonathan (a tired-looking Ryan Phillippe), finds solace in bin-diving kleptomania.
+There are attempts at human drama here, like when Clare mourns the loss of her mum through surrealist paintings, or when Jonathan finds solace in bin-diving kleptomania – coming across that dreaded Chinese box.
 Yet the priority here is how creatively the cast can be killed off by the cosmos.

 Cast and crew